Timon-Schwarz/dotfiles/.github/README.md

-# What is in this repository
+# My dotfiles

-This repositories contains some of my linux dotfiles.
+This repositories contains some of my Linux dotfiles.

-# What distibution am i currently running
+Please feel free to copy whatever you like.
+If you have suggestions for additional settings just let me know.
+I am always looking for new information!

-# What software and packages do I use
+# What software do I use?
+## The distribution I use
+I am currently running the latest stable release of Fedora.

+## The desktop environment/window manager I use
+I am currently using the default window manager of Fedora which is Gnome.
+These are the Gnome extensions I use:
+- Blur my Shell
+- Clipboard Indicator
+- ddterm
+- Impatience
+- sound output device chooser
+- Vitals

+## The applications/packages I use
+I am currently working on this section.
+Say tuned!